 Berlin’s essays have been published in Third Coast, Ninth Letter, TriQuarterly, Memoir (and), & elsewhere.
 She won the Thomas R. Hruska Memorial Nonfiction Prize from Passages Northfor “The Eighteenth Week” (winter/spring 2010).
 "Still, Rivers," also in Passages North (winter/spring 2014), was nominated for a Pushcart Prize.
 A new essay, “Remembered Is Misremembered Then Turns,” has been included in From Curlers to Chainsaws: Women & Their Machines, edited by Joyce Dyer, Jennifer Cognard-Black, & Elizabeth MacLeod Walls (Michigan State University Press, 2016).

-Her chapbook of essays, Your Small Towns of Adult Sorrow & Melancholy, is forthcoming in 20017 from the good folks at Tammy.
+Her chapbook of essays, Your Small Towns of Adult Sorrow & Melancholy, is available for pre-order now from the good folks at Tammy.

 Take a listen to this interview I gave to Jim Sullivan for ICC's Poets' Voices radio show over at WAZU 90.7 FM.